gomorpheus/morpheus-docs/installation/app/3-node-ha/clustering-rabbitmq.rst

 Morpheus will now auto cluster the embedded RabbitMQ for you, provided you add the correct options in the Morpheus.rb file before the first reconfigure.

+..
+NOTE:: If the below settings are not set before the first reconfigure you will need to follow the the manual cluster process under the dop down below

 .. content-tabs::

    .. tab-container:: tab1